mobilejazz/harmony-reference/VoidDataSource.md

 // TODO
 ```

-Note that the example above is using the extension methods of DataSoruce that encapsulate queries of type `IdQuery<T>`/`ByIdentifierQuery<T>`.
+Note that the example above is using the extension methods of DataSoruce that encapsulate queries of type `IdQuery<T>`.

 ## Query Types

 Any [`Query`](Query.md) can be passed to a `VoidDataSource<T>`.

-## Other Void Implementations
+## Other Implementations

 Together with `VoidDataSource<T>` there are also similar implementations for: